pd52694/healthcare-provider-finder/README.md

 4. 📦 Otherwise, it returns up to 5 formatted results (name, address (in the form of a Google Maps link), and specialty)

 ### Step 3: The App Displays Results
-The frontend receives the list and shows it to you like:
+The frontend receives the response and shows it to you like:
 ```json
 [
   {